expo/expo/docs/pages/versions/v39.0.0/sdk/reanimated.md

 };
 ```

+Note: If you load other babel plugins, the Reanimated plugin has to be listed last in the plugins array.

-Note that when you run the project you will get a warning about an incompatible version:
+When you run the project you will get a warning about an incompatible version:

 ```
 Some of your project's dependencies are not compatible with currently installed expo package version: